RiadhAdrani/utils/docs/math.md

 - _`x2`_ : second point x coordinate.
 - _`y2`_ : second point y coordinate.
 - _`z2`_ : second point z coordinate.

-> _throws when one/more argument/s is/are not of type number._

 ## random()